B. J. McLeod Motorsports

-B. J. McLeod Motorsports is an American professional stock car racing team that currently competes full-time in the NASCAR Xfinity Series.
-The team is owned by B. J. McLeod and his wife Jessica.
-The team currently fields the No. 78 full-time for Anthony Alfredo and the No. 99 part-time for Garrett Smithley.
+B. J. McLeod Motorsports was an American professional stock car racing team that last competed part-time in the NASCAR Xfinity Series.
+The team is owned by B. J. McLeod and his wife, Jessica.
+The team last fielded the No. 78 part-time for B. J. McLeod.

 Founding

 On February 3, 2016, team owner B. J. McLeod said that the team fielded two full-time cars, including the No. 78 Ford Mustang driven by himself.
 Batteries Plus Bulbs sponsored the car for three races in 2016.

 On October 23, 2020, McLeod and Matt Tifft purchased Archie St. Hilare's half of Go Fas Racing's charter.
 McLeod, Tifft, and Joe Falk used the charter to form Live Fast Motorsports as a full-time Cup team in 2021.
 Although McLeod became Live Fast's driver, B. J. McLeod Motorsports continued to operate as an Xfinity team.
 On April 26, 2021, the team returned with the 55 with fellow Xfinity driver Matt Mills.